epw/consensus/consensus.md

 \item Rationalize Evil for the Greater Good
 \item Miscalculate Emotional Response
-\item Be Unshakable in their Convictions
+\item Be Unshakable in Convictions
 \item Brainwash Agents
 \item Break a supply line
 \item Cause a boundary to be crossed